 One of the best perks of using business SMS is that it allows you to have highly personal communication with your customers.
 Using business texting allows for two-way communication, so it’s inherently a back and forth between you and your customers.
 Customers love local businesses partly because of the personal connection and the fact that they know the owners personally.
 If you can use texting to help create an intimate relationship in a similar way, you’ll be more likely to retain those customers.

-Nearly three-quarters of your customers are frustrated with impersonal shopping experiences if they’re anything like the general public.
+More than three-quarters of your customers are frustrated with impersonal shopping experiences.
 That’s where business texting can come in and help you create a more personal experience throughout your customer’s entire time with your business.
 That means from first shopping, to making a purchase, and even afterward as well.
 Your customers want to feel like they’re getting the VIP treatment, so why not use texting to offer them exactly that.

 Texting also allows you to have more touch points of contact, meaning you can reach out more than you might via another communication channel.
 Answering a text requires less work or time than a phone call or an email, making it less of a communication commitment.